-Compensation expense related to warrants was approximately \$14,000 in the Current Year.
-No compensation expense was recorded in the Prior Year related to warrants.
+No compensation expense was recorded in the Current Year related to warrants.
+Compensation expense related to warrants was approximately \$14,000 in the Prior Year.

-Restricted Stock
+Stock Awards

 A summary of the Company's restricted stock activity for the Current Year is as follows: